UCB23TD/Project2_Crowdfunding_ETL/README.md

 An Entity Relationship Diagram (ERD) will be created to visually represent the database structure.
 ## ERD

+Entity Relationship Diagram (ERD) has been created by using https://www.quickdatabasediagrams.com/

 ![Screenshot 2024-01-23 at 8 34 20 PM](https://github.com/bakbash/Crowdfunding_ETL/assets/148186521/e43f219d-3dad-4c8a-ade7-dfd8c07e6b24)

 ## Project Outline